-In people under the age of 65, frontotemporal dementia is the second most commonly diagnosed dementia but it is less common in the over 65 age group.
+Around 12% of people under the age of 65 have frontotemporal dementia but it is less common in the over 65 age group.
+It most commonly occurs between the ages of 45-65.

 What causes frontotemporal dementia?